 The SciLifeLab national infrastructure

 SciLifeLab has nine national platforms offering technologies and services to researchers all over Sweden.
-Each platform has a national steering board responsible for the service offering, strategic decisions and priority management and comprises one to eight facilities.
-The facilities have been approved by the SciLifeLab National Board based on an evaluation process carried out by the SciLifeLab National Reference Committee.
+Each platform has a national steering board responsible for the service offering, strategic decisions and priority management and comprises one to eight units.
+The units have been approved by the SciLifeLab National Board based on an evaluation process carried out by the SciLifeLab National Reference Committee.
 Researchers from all over Sweden are welcome to apply for access to technologies and service from the national platforms.

 For more information please contact: